THANKS FOR LISTENING WORLD!

 I mean, he would get hired to sail ships to captain boats, I would assume maybe or something like that to sail people from one place to another.
 I don't know.

-But yeah, you think about in the mid in the beginning of the movie he gets off his dinghy the taxman hits him up for two bucks kind of pays it and then he Right ranks a room and He's talking about living there for a year or two.
+But yeah, you think about in the beginning of the movie, he gets off his dinghy the taxman hits him up for two bucks kind of pays it and then he ranks (rents) a room and he's talking about living there for a year or two.
 So he's got to make a living somehow, but we never see him

 Right, he's got some change on him.